-Short Nume.
-Och hys h

-Type: Lecture

-Semester: 2
+Short Name: GenPhys IIA

 Credit Points: 5 ECTS

 Prerequisites: 200101

 Corequisites: None

 Tutorial: Yes

 Course contents This course is a continuation of General Physics I (200101).
 It is mandatory for physics majors but also interesting for e.g. life science or electrical engineering majors.
 It is an introduction to physics, covering electromagnetism and optics.
 It is neither the traditional experimental physics lecture, nor a pure theoretical physics course.
 Both aspects are combined, special emphasis is laid on general principles, not on mathematical derivations.
 Nevertheless, the course teaches calculus based physics so that some basic mathematical knowledge will be required.
 Experiments are integrated into the lectures.